Introduction | Life | Work | Books

 In 1911, Russell became acquainted with the young Austrian engineering student Ludwig Wittgenstein, whom he viewed as a genius and as a successor who would continue his work on Logic.
 He devoted many hours to dealing with Wittgenstein's various phobias and his frequent bouts of despair, but Russell continued to be fascinated by him and encouraged his academic development, even as it began to diverge more and more from his own views, including the later publication of Wittgenstein's masterwork "Tractatus Logico-Philosophicus" in 1922.

 During World War I, Russell engaged in pacifist activities, which resulted in his dismissal from Trinity College following a conviction in 1916 and, in 1918, six months' imprisonment in Brixton prison.
-In 1920, Russell travelled to Russia as part of an official delegation sent by the British government to investigate the effects of the Russian Revolution, during which he met Vladimir Ilyich Lenin (1870 - 1924), although his experiences destroyed his previous tentative support for the Revolution.
+In 1920, Russell traveled to Russia as part of an official delegation sent by the British government to investigate the effects of the Russian Revolution, during which he met Vladimir Ilyich Lenin (1870 - 1924), although his experiences destroyed his previous tentative support for the Revolution.
 He subsequently lectured for a year in Beijing, China, accompanied by his lover Dora Black, at one point becoming gravely ill with pneumonia (eliciting incorrect reports of his death in the Japanese press).

-On the couple's return to England in 1921, Dora was six months pregnant, and Russell arranged a hasty divorce from Alys, marrying Dora six days after the divorce was finalised.
+On the couple's return to England in 1921, Dora was six months pregnant, and Russell arranged a hasty divorce from Alys, marrying Dora six days after the divorce was finalized.
 They had two children, John Conrad Russell (born 1921) and Katharine Jane Russell (born 1923).
 Russell supported himself during this time by writing popular books explaining matters of physics, Ethics and education to the layman.
 He also founded (together with Dora) the experimental Beacon Hill School in 1927, and after he left the school in 1932, Dora continued it until 1943.

 Russell separated from, and finally divorced, Dora in 1932 (after she had had two children with an American journalist, Griffin Barry).
 He married his third wife, an Oxford undergraduate (who had also been his children's governess since the summer of 1930) named Patricia ("Peter") Spence.
 They had a son, Conrad Sebastian Robert Russell, who later became a prominent historian and one of the leading figures in the Liberal Democrat party.